EdelCorbett/CREATE-DREAMS/README.md

 A website for a balloons decorations and party hire business, so customers can veiw the decorations the business can create and the items they have available to hire.

+---
 ## Goal

-To display completed projects
+*To display completed projects

-To be informative to visitors
+*To be informative to visitors

-To show the user of the type work the compant does make it easy for user to contact us and make enquiries
+*To show the user of the type work the compant does make it easy for user to contact us and make enquiries

 ## User Storie

-As a user i want to be able to navigate the site easy
+*As a user I want to be able to navigate the site easy

-As a user i want ti be able to fine some images of pass project
+*As a user I want to be able to fine some images of pass project

-As a user i want to be able to find contact information
+*As a user I want to be able to find contact information

-As a user i want to be able to submit an enquirery
-As a user i want to be able to find contact information
+*As a user I want to be able to submit an enquirery *As a user I want to be able to find contact information

-As a user i want to be able to submit an enquirerytion
+*As a user i want to be able to submit an enquirerytion

 As a user i want to be able to submit an enquirery